rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 For internal objects,
 the corresponding command topic is published in the same manner as external devices.
 (Some object types "interpret" the selection depending on its capability.
 For example, clicking "On" for a flag translates to SET, while "Off" translates to CLEAR.)
-*No action is taken directly on the internal object.*
+<i>No action is taken directly on the internal object.</i>
 Only a cmnd messages is sent out.
-However, since the internal object has *subscribed* to the command topic, the MQTT broker will send it right back to the plug-in, which will then set the object to the requested state.
+However, since the internal object has <i>subscribed</i> to the command topic, the MQTT broker will send it right back to the plug-in, which will then set the object to the requested state.
 If the command topic causes an object state change, the plug-in completes the sequence by publishing a state topic showing the new state.